brooksvinyard/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.forEach()` will execute a function **for each** element in an array.
+    `.map()` will convert something into a **new** array

 2. What is the difference between a function and a method?

+    A method is a function that is attached to an object.
+It can be called with a dot.
+A function is more general, and not attached to a specific object.

 3. What is closure?

+    A closure is a "package" that is delivered to a sub-function, and because of this, a nested-function can read variables from the outer function.

 4. Describe the four rules of the 'this' keyword.

+    1. global scope, refers to the window binding
+    2. implicit binding, deals with objects and you refer to the object left of the dot
+    3. new binding, when you invoke an object with new, you create a new object that inherits the this
+    4. explicit binding allows you to call when functions are separate from their objects

 5. Why do we need super() in an extended class?

+    When a sub-class extends a class, one can use **super()** to inherit all of the parent class attributes and methods.

 ## Project Set up